ralphbean/tos-rit-projects-seminar/doc/hw/fflight.rst

 fast-tracked to a readership subscribed to ``Planet X``.
 For instance, here's a link to `Planet Python <http://planet.python.org/>`_.

+The Planet for the course is hosted at http://threebean.org/floss-planet/.
+There are instructions for how to subscribe your blog to it in the `Patch the Course Project` section below.

 You must create a blog (if you don't have one already) and write at least one post per week about your progress, attempts, successes, failures, reflections, and/or all of the above.